HELLO.

 And having an advanced degree in social sciences, I look for bridges between theory and practice, the academic and the professional.

-I have had the good fortune of working with companies like Quicken Loans, Ace Hardware, Anthropologie, Toys ‘R Us, Bath & Body Works, Dick’s Sporting Goods, The Children’s Hospital of Philadelphia, and David’s Bridal.
+I have had the good fortune of working with companies like Charles Schwab, Elsevier, Quicken Loans, Ace Hardware, Anthropologie, Toys ‘R Us, Bath & Body Works, Dick’s Sporting Goods, The Children’s Hospital of Philadelphia, and David’s Bridal.

 You can learn more about me on professional profile on LinkedIn.